spark-jobserver/spark-jobserver/doc/dao-setup.md

 #### H2
 Please configure H2 backend as described [here](../README.md#configuring-spark-jobserver-backend)

-To set up the CombinedDAO only with H2 backend, include the following lines in the configuration file (e.g. `local.conf`):
+To set up the DAO only with H2 backend, include the following lines in the configuration file (e.g. `local.conf`):

 ```
     spark {
         jobserver {
-            jobdao = spark.jobserver.io.CombinedDAO
             combineddao {
               rootdir = "/tmp/combineddao"
               binarydao {